cypress-io/cypress-documentation/content/api/commands/visit.md

 Cypress will prefix the URL with the `baseUrl` configured in your [global configuration](/guides/references/configuration#Global) if set.

-If the the `baseUrl` has not been set, you will need to specify a fully qualified URL or Cypress will attempt to act as your web server.
+If the `baseUrl` has not been set, you will need to specify a fully qualified URL or Cypress will attempt to act as your web server.
 See the [prefixes notes](#prefixes) for more details.